FRC-8193/Base-2026/README.md

 git clone https://github.com/FRC-8193/Base-2026.git
 cd Base-2026
 ```
-You can also download the repository from here, as a ZIP file, or with the GitHub app.
+You can also download the repository from the [Github page](https://github.com/FRC-8193/Base-2026) as a ZIP file, or with the GitHub app.

 ### 2. Change conigurations
 TODO